 Continuing the discussion in Part I, the last webinar focused on another four cases for BI through a panel discussion and participant Q&A. For each webinar, we had a 30-minute Conversation Café where participants went into breakout rooms for small group discussion to share and expand upon the learning of the day.
 Please note that the Conversation Café (breakout room) portion of the webinar was not recorded.

 Panelists (see bios in the next section):

-- Fay Blaney, Educator and activist
+- Fay Blaney, Indigenous educator and activist

 - Chloe Halpenny, Researcher at Social Research and Demonstration Corporation

 - Floyd Marinescu, Founder of UBI Works and CEO and co-founder of C4Media

 - Paul Taylor, Executive Director of FoodShare Toronto

 Missed the session?
 You can watch the recording of The Case for BI – Part II on our YouTube channel.